jsheradin/hard-sector-punch/README.md

 Double-sided (DS) floppies will work for both double and single-sided drives.
 Single-sided (SS) floppies will work only in single-sided drives.

 ## Files
 Provided are CAD files in various formats for a 10 sector 5.25" punch.
 They have been tested to work both as 3D printed PLA and CNC'd stainless steel.
-In both cases the punch holes in each half were undersized and final reamed as a unit.
+These were designed in Autodesk Inventor which uses ipt files.
+The exported stp files should be compatible with nearly all programs.

 ## Reaming
 It's recommended to ream the punch holes to ensure as close of a fit as possible to the punch pin.
 McMaster #8803A208 reamer worked fine for both stainless steel and PLA.
 Use lots of oil/water respectively to keep things cool.
 Make sure both parts are aligned and tightened together when reaming.
 This will help ensure the holes are perfectly aligned between the top/bottom tools.